ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 The patch includes bug fixes and performance improvements that aim to optimize the upcoming `db-upgrade` release.

-- Skipped tailing delay in bootstrapping so that all chains finish as soon as the last chain is marked as bootstrapped in a subnet.
+- Skipped tailing delay in bootstrapping so that all chains finish as soon as the last chain is marked as bootstrapped in a Subnet.
 - Improved message handling during bootstrapping to handle messages while waiting for other chains to sync.
 - Reduced sampler allocations by re-using existing samplers.
 - Updated docker scripts to only push images from the `master` branch.